Nice & the Côte d'Azur

 Alternatively you could see world-famous Fondation Maeght, an independently run art gallery that showcases some important works of modern art, including a collection of Chagall's pieces.
 St Paul is also close to the famous Le Petit Vigneau offering a delicious selection of locally grown wines.

 Starting at sea level in Nice, the train gradually climbs over 1000 meters as it runs over the beautiful and hilly region of Provence-Alpes-Côte d'Azur.
 We pass through the picturesque village Breil-sur-Roya and the breathtaking and rugged Valley of Marvels, famous for its Bronze Age carvings, in the Mercantour National Park.
 The mountainous valley is characterised by sweeping verdant landscapes punctuated by rocky outcrops and medieval villages.
-On arrival we have free time to explore this perched, Alpine town before we return to Nice for a delicious farewell dinner.

 Please note that while every departure of this tour will feature the same excursions, the order may differ from that shown above.